 These functions are in the model realized by protocol control entities, see subclause 6.2.

 In addition, routing functions are contained in layer 3 which are related to the transport of messages, e.g. multiplexing and splitting.
-These routing functions are defined in the 5GRR and 5GMM sub-layers.
+These routing functions are defined in the 5GRR (for NAS over 3GPP access) or non-3GPP access management (for NAS over non-3GPP access) and 5GMM sub-layers.

 1) They have the task to pass the messages from upper (sub-)layers to lower (sub-)layers.